 Budget

-The 2 Airbnb’s were good value at £50 a night each with the prices below for 2 people splitting the cost.
+The 2 Airbnbs were good value at £50 a night each, with the prices below for 2 people splitting the cost.
 The flights worked out reasonably well as we shared a 25kg Hold Bag for clothes.
-To get the best of Tuscany then a car rental is advised to give maximum flexibility.
+To get the best of Tuscany, a car rental is advised to give maximum flexibility.
 As mentioned, Zest is a helpful website to filter the options from global companies (Hertz, Enterprise or Europcar) to local Italian providers (AutoVia or Alamo).
-It cost us £120 for the 5 days with no additional cost for a 2nd driver with AutoVia and 50 euros to refill petrol.
+It cost us £120 for the 5 days, with no additional cost for a 2nd driver with AutoVia and 50 euros to refill petrol.

 Italian Cuisine

-It wouldn’t be an Italian travel guide without mentioning the cuisine.
-I’d travelled to Venice & Dolomites before where I enjoyed my food but in comparison, the Tuscany food was streets ahead.
-The quality of the produce and the simplicity of the dishes were a refreshing contrast to other cuisines.
+It wouldn’t be an Italian travel guide or Val D’Orcia itinerary without mentioning the cuisine.
+I’d travelled to Venice & the Dolomites before, where I enjoyed my food, but in comparison, the Tuscany food was streets ahead.
+The quality of the produce and the simplicity of the dishes we tasted in our Val d’Orcia itinerary were a refreshing contrast to other cuisines.
 Even the groceries from supermarkets were affordable and made into great homemade meals.
-We visited a famous wine region so rightfully had to try a few bottles which helped convert Roisin to liking red wine.
+We visited a famous wine region, so we rightfully had to try a few bottles, which helped convert Roisin to liking red wine.
 Below is a summary of my favourite Food & Drink:

 - Best Pizza – La Bussola, Florence